 An OCP NIC 3.0 implementation can have several silicon components including one or more ASICs implementing NIC functions.
 For the system management, it is important that the die temperatures of these ASIC components can be retrieved over sideband interfaces.
-The ASIC die temperature reporting
+The ASIC die temperature reporting requirements of this section are independent of the transceiver module temperature reporting discussed in Section 4.6.

 The temperature reporting interface shall be accessible in Aux Power Mode (S5), and Main Power Mode (S0).
-Table 50 summarizes temperature reporting requirements.
+Table 50Table 48 summarizes temperature reporting requirements.
 These requirements improve the system thermal management and allow the baseboard management device to access key component temperatures on an OCP NIC 3.0 card.
 When the temperature reporting function is implemented, it is required that the temperature reporting accuracy is within ±3°C.